raburton/rboot/readme.txt

 second rom at flash address half-chip-size + 0x2000 (e.g. 0x82000 on an 8MBit
 flash) so the irom0_0_seg should be:
   0x40200000 + 0x82000 + 0x10 = 0x40282010
-Due to the limitation of mapped flash (max 8MBit) if you use a larger chip the second rom in the default config will still be placed at 0x082000, not truly half-chip-size + 0x2000.
+Due to the limitation of mapped flash (max 8MBit) if you use a larger chip and do not have big flash support enabled the second rom in the default config will still be placed at 0x082000, not truly half-chip-size + 0x2000.
 Ideally you should also adjust the len to help detect over sized sections at link time, but more important is the overall size of the rom which you need to ensure fits in the space you have allocated for it in your flash layout plan.